MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/metatags-module.md

 # required metadata

 title: Metatags module
-description: This topic covers metatags modules and describes how to them to templates in Microsoft Dynamics 365 Commerce.
+description: This topic covers metatags modules and describes how to add them to templates in Microsoft Dynamics 365 Commerce.
 author: samjarawan
 manager: annbe
 ms.date: 03/25/2021